RS-cloud-intellipaat/ci-cd-end-to-end/README.md

 ## 📖 Overview

-This project demonstrates a complete **End-to-End CI/CD Pipeline** using modern DevOps tools.
+This project demonstrates an **End-to-End CI/CD Pipeline** built using **GitHub, Jenkins, Docker, Kubernetes, and AWS**.

 Whenever code is pushed to GitHub, Jenkins automatically:

-- Clones the repository
+- Clones the source code
-- Builds the application
+- Builds the application using Maven
 - Creates a Docker image
 - Pushes the image to Docker Hub
-- Deploys the latest version to a Kubernetes Cluster
+- Deploys the latest version to a Kubernetes cluster

-The entire deployment process is fully automated.
+This setup enables fully automated application deployment with minimal manual intervention.

 ---